intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 status = zeInit(ZE_INIT_FLAG_GPU_ONLY);
 assert(status == ZE_RESULT_SUCCESS);
 ```
-Every group and seprate metric contain a list of properties that helps to determine their purpose (like name or description) as well as to grab some additional information that should be used while collecton (e.g. metric type or domain ID).
+Every group and separate metric contain a list of properties that helps to determine their purpose (like name or description) as well as to grab some additional information that should be used while collecting (e.g. metric type or domain ID).
 ```cpp
 uint32_t group_count = 0;
 status = zetMetricGroupGet(device, &group_count, nullptr);